readium/kotlin-toolkit/docs/guides/navigator-settings.md

 }
 ```

 :point_up: A real application would hoist the state in a separate object (such as an Android `ViewModel`) to save and restore the user preferences and update itself when the Navigator is recreated (e.g. configuration change).
-Take a look at `UserPreferencesViewModel.kt` and `UserSettings.kt` in the Test App for a real example.
+Take a look at `UserPreferencesViewModel.kt` and `UserPreferences.kt` in the Test App for a real example.

 The `edit` parameter is a closure with the declared type: